woledzki/Phabric/README.markdown

 ```

-To override the default ensure a name transformations is set up (optionally
+To override the default ensure a name transformation is set up (optionally
 with a data transformation) and include the column in the Gherkin table.

 ``` php